AcSiP/AI127x_SDK/Readme/CLI__Command_List__Polling_Mode_Group.md

 	<TD>
 		Ask master device polls the slave device to fetch private data from slave.<BR>
 		<BR>
-		This command is used for master-end device.<BR>
+		This method is used for master-end device.<BR>
 		<BR>
 		The master will poll target slave device with data exchange request(Master_AcsipProtocol_Data).<BR>
 		The slave will send the private data <B>while requesting</B>.